-John Ericsson, born 31 July 1803 in Vermland, Sweden, is best known for devising and building the Civil War ironclad USS Monitor.
+John Ericsson, born on 31 July 1803, in Långban, Värmland, Sweden, is best known for devising and building the Civil War Union ironclad Monitor.
 A prolific inventor, Ericsson advanced maritime science in many ways, perfecting the screw propeller and other devices which played a significant part in advancing naval engineering.
-Ericsson died in New York City 8 March 1890.
+Ericsson died in New York City on 8 March 1890.

-After shakedown, Ericsson arrived at Norfolk, her home port, 2 May 1941, and at once began operations along the east coast and to Bermuda, training Naval Reserve midshipmen, exercising with submarines, making tests of her equipment and machinery, and joining in battle practice.
+After shakedown, Ericsson arrived at Norfolk, Va., her home port, on 2 May 1941, and at once began operations along the east coast and to Bermuda, training Naval Reserve midshipmen, exercising with submarines, making tests of her equipment and machinery, and joining in battle practice.
 In the fall of 1941, she twice voyaged to Newfoundland and Iceland, escorting convoys, continuing this service after the United States entered the war.
-Patrolling off Argentia 15 January 1942, she sighted the liferafts of sunken SS Dayrose, from whichshe rescued two survivors.
-Her rescue work also included patrol service during the rescue of survivors from the torpedoed Coast Guard cutter Hamilton on 30 January 1942.
+Patrolling off Argentia on 15 January 1942, she sighted the liferafts of sunken SS Dayrose, from which she rescued two survivors.
+Her rescue work also included patrol service during the rescue of survivors from the torpedoed Coast Guard cutter Alexander Hamilton (WPG-34) on 30 January 1942.

 Ericsson received three battle stars for World War II service.